Skip to searchSkip to main content

 5. Turn the triangle over and repeat step 4 on this side as well.

 6. Now unfold the entire triangle.
-There should be many squares shaped creases in the middle of the sheet.
+There should be many square-shaped creases in the middle of the sheet.
 Take the smallest one and carefully fold it upwards.
 You should now be able to see small triangular pockets at all four corners.

 7. Fold the protruding pockets towards the middle and interlock the tips.
 Next, fold the protruding triangle inwards and secure it with glue if necessary.